 The path to Creative and Happy was long and humbling.
 I do not have the energy to chronicle the full length of my passage.
 I will flick another sand grain in your direction, hoping you can imagine a lush muddy meadow on your own.

 I have a few regrets.
 Change is hard.
 Change is painful on the individual level.
 And change is even more painful on the group level.
 My way of dealing with my family was to hunker down and knuckle through.
 Indirectly I was saying: “This is what I am going to do and you just need to suck it up.
 Just deal with it.”
+A pursuit of happiness is hard work.

 In order to write a novel, one must conjure up an imaginary world with fictional characters.
 Then you must spend hours and hours for months and years inside this world hanging out with your imaginary friends.
 Time not spent with those that I love in the non-imaginary world.